 Soaking your cares away in an onsen is a Tokyo-must do – but you do have to strip off completely to do it.

 The first time I went to an onsen I was terrified, but after about 10 minutes I realised no-one cared what I looked like.

-There are small onsens all over Tokyo but the two geared most to tourist are Oedo Onsen Monogatari in Odaiba and Thermae Yu in Shinjuku.
+There are small onsens/sento all over Tokyo but the one most geared to tourist is Thermae Yu in Shinjuku.
 If you have tattoos, you’ll need to hide them.

 See a £180 Melon

 Most Tokyo department stores have an amazing food hall in their basement – and if you’re a foodie, wandering around one of these has to go on your list of top things to do in Tokyo.

 While you’re down there though make a beeline for the fruit aisle where you’ll find the most expensive fruit you’ve ever seen.
 Yes, that one on the top right really does cost nearly £180.